coreytaylorcompchem/comp_chem/ml/adme_models/log_bb/README.md

 Overall correlation is okay (~ 0.7), which is a little better than what's published generally.
 Not many data points but this gives probably as good a model as one could expect with public sources.

-Here we see the worse predictions:
+Here we see the worst predictions:

 ![Examples of poor predictions](_images/5x_outliers_grid.png)